gabriellabuosi/net2020-1/Semantic_Group/README.md

 Challege: we need to use NLTK with **italian dictionary**

+2) Sentiment Analysis
+We will have to use the LIWC sentiment dictionary to attribute  value

 ### Week 2 (14-20 dic)
-Sentiment

 ### Week 3 (21-3 jan)
-Holydays!
+<<Holydays!>>

 ### Week 4 (4-10 jan)
-Report and Presentation writing

 ### Week 5 (11-17 jan)

 ### Week 6 (18-24 jan)
+Report and Presentation writing

 ### final Exams
 date: ____